Image by Víctor Melchor.

 I was inspired to write this post by the energy of AJ in the Mayan Calendar.
 AJ represents, amongst other things, the tree, the pillar that connects the cosmic and telluric energies.
 It reminds us how nature works together, is abundant, and flourishes by sharing.
 It also reminds us of the importance of the spiritual process.

 I was reminded of how we sometimes put more value in the masculine energy of action and forget to nurture ourselves with the feminine energies of stillness and receptivity.
 Most of us go just outwards to find answers, to find things and people to complete us.
 Or we measure our value just for things we do or achieve.
 If we just focus on action, ignoring its complementary principle, is like a tree that wants to get tall and give fruit without growing roots.
-If our roots don’t grow deep, and if the soil is not rich, the tree will fall or die prematurely.
+If the roots don’t grow deep, and if the soil is not rich, the tree will fall or die prematurely.

 What happens when we start looking for the answers just outside of us is that we start comparing ourselves with others and stop honoring our own codes, cycles, and paths.
 We then want to be like someone else, have the same things as others, or follow someone else.
 We forget that each path is unique for each one of us and that we need to honor that diversity.
 Plants grow well in diverse systems.
-But doing the same thing everyone else does, is like planting the same crop in the same place, again and again.
-It has many disadvantages for the environment
+Doing the same thing everyone else does, is like planting the same crop in the same place, again and again.
+It has many disadvantages for the environment…

 When we plant a seed in the soil, the roots are the first to emerge.
 They start absorbing water and nutrients from Mother Earth (feminine energy).
 And then, the seed sprouts and a plant starts developing.
 The plant grows towards Father Sky (masculine energy) and eventually matures to provide yields.
 From here, there is an interaction between both energies.
 One cannot be without the other.
 And actually, the plant itself becomes a connection between both.